evillan0315/ai-editor-front/README.md

 ## 📊 Roadmap

-- [ ] **Real-time File Content Editing (with saving)**: Enable editing the content of _any_ selected file from the file tree in a dedicated editor panel, with options to save changes back to the file system via the backend.
+- [ ] **Real-time File Content Editing & Saving**: Enhance the editor panel to allow full real-time editing and saving of _any_ selected file from the file tree, synchronizing changes via the backend.
 - [ ] **WebSocket Integration**: Implement real-time updates from the backend, such as file system changes, AI generation progress, and new notifications.
 - [ ] **Enhanced Error Handling & Feedback**: Improve user-facing error messages, loading indicators, and success notifications across the application.
 - [ ] **Dedicated Settings Page**: Develop a page for user preferences, AI model selection, API key configurations, and other configurable options.